tgeby0/reactive-programming-demo/README.md

   point for the functionality that we are going to be built out.
   Interactive and reactive functions will be placed here in the future.

-There are a few other files; however, they aren't relevant to this tutorial.
+There are a few other files related to some of the technologies mentioned above; however, we won't ask you to modify them for this tutorial.
+Feel free to look into them to learn how these libraries work together.

 ### Handle a message being sent: